ebadi/investment-resources/README.md

 - Thinking in Bets: Making Smarter Decisions When You Don't Have All the Facts by Annie Duke
 - Fortunes in Special Situations in the Stock Market: The Authorized Edition by Maurece Schiller
 - The Little Book of Common Sense Investing by John C. Bogle
+- A Mathematician Plays The Stock Market by John Allen Paulos
+- Positional Option Trading: An Advanced Guide (Wiley Trading) by Euan Sinclair
+- The Big Short by Michael Lewis
+- Distress Investing: Principles and Technique by Whitman
+- Applied Corporate Finance, Fourth Edition 4th Edition by Aswath Damodaran (Aut